Travis

 Let’s say you want to test a library like a Ruby gem or an npm package against various runtime (Ruby or Node.js) versions in parallel.
 And you want to release your gem or package only if all tests have passed and completed successfully.
 Build stages make this possible.

 Of course, there are a lot more and a lot more elaborated use cases than this one.
-You can, for example, also use build stages to warm up dependency caches in a single job on a first stage, then use the cache on several jobs on a second stage.
+You can, for example, also use build stages to warm up dependency caches in a single job on the first stage, then use the cache on several jobs on a second stage.
 Or, you could generate a Docker image and push it first, then test it on several jobs in parallel.
 Or, you could run unit tests, deploy to staging, run smoke tests and only then deploy to production.

 How Do Build Stages Work? #